Huawei lawsuit against Verizon heads to trial in Texas

-WASHINGTON, July 6 (Reuters) - A lawsuit filed by Chinese telecommunications equipment maker Huawei Technologies Co Ltd against Verizon Communications (VZ.N) alleging patent infringement is set to begin jury selection on Wednesday.
+WASHINGTON (Reuters) - A lawsuit filed by Chinese telecommunications equipment maker Huawei Technologies Co Ltd against Verizon Communications alleging patent infringement is set to begin jury selection on Wednesday.

 Verizon last year called the lawsuits “nothing more than a PR stunt” and “a sneak attack on our company and the entire tech ecosystem” and filed counterclaims against Huawei, claiming the Chinese company violated Verizon patents.